-You may appear calm and high functioning, and instead of ‘exploding’, you implode and collapse from within.
+You may appear calm and high functioning, instead of ‘exploding’, you implode and collapse from within.
 Your arms and legs may be covered with scars, but you hide them.
 Your heart is close to breaking, but you never want to burden anyone around you.

 While there is now more awareness about BPD, most people don’t know that BPD manifests itself in different forms.
 It is not that there are four ‘different groups of people’.
 Instead, these categories describe different ways of coping with an incredibly painful condition— some people fight, some people flee, some people dissociate.

 What Is Quiet BPD?

 The stereotypical image of BPD is that it involves ‘dramatic behaviors’— anger outbursts, big arguments with partners.
 These characteristics describe someone who ‘acts out’.
 Having Quiet BPD, however, means you ‘act in’.
 You feel and struggle with all the same things— The fears of abandonment, mood swings, extreme anxiety, impulsiveness, and black and white thinking (splitting); but instead of ‘exploding’, you implode.
 You may not have frequent anger outbursts, but you internalize your painful emotions and struggles.
 The aggression or irritation is directed towards yourself.

-Do You Have ‘Quiet’ BPD?
+Do You Have Quiet BPD?

 When you are upset, is all the shame, hate, or anger directed towards yourself?